moduware/webview-tile-boilerplate/README.md

 ## How to use this boilerplate

 * Make sure that you have already downloaded either the Moduwate IOS app or Moduwate Android app on your phone
-* Install the webview tile on your phone by following instructions [here](https://github.com/moduware/webview-tile-boilerplate/blob/master/WEBVIEW-TILE-INSTALL-INSTRUCTIONS.md)
+* Download the webview tile boilerplate on your computer
+* Open the webview-tile-boilerplate directory on your code editor of choice (VS Code, Atom, Sublime Text, etc.)
+* Edit the manifest.json file and don't forget to save it
+* Copy the tile files to your phone
+* For a detailed instructions with screenshots on how to do those steps above click [here](https://github.com/moduware/webview-tile-boilerplate/blob/master/WEBVIEW-TILE-INSTALL-INSTRUCTIONS.md)

 ## What is Moduwate WebView Tile